mjfrigaard/katacoda-scenarios/format-shape-data/step2.md

 # Creating data

 It's hard to learn any of R's capabilities without a dataset.
-There are multiple ways to get datasets into the R environment, but won't be able to cover them all in this scenario.
+There are multiple ways to get datasets into the R environment, but we'll cover that in another scenario.

+Today we'll be using a dataset from the [`fivethirtyeight` package](https://cran.r-project.org/web/packages/fivethirtyeight/vignettes/fivethirtyeight.html) in R. This package has over 100 datasets from articles on the website [FiveThirtyEight](https://fivethirtyeight.com/).

 One quick and easy way to get data into R is to create the data 'by hand' using the `tibble::tribble()` function.
 Read more about this function [here on the tidyverse website](https://tibble.tidyverse.org/reference/tribble.html) function.

-In this scenario, we will be using a dataset from the [`fivethirtyeight` package](https://cran.r-project.org/web/packages/fivethirtyeight/vignettes/fivethirtyeight.html) in R. This package has over 100 datasets from articles on the website `fivethirtyeight`.

-The dataset we will be using today comes from the article, ["A Statistical Analysis of the Work of Bob Ross."](https://fivethirtyeight.com/features/a-statistical-analysis-of-the-work-of-bob-ross/)
+The dataset we will be using today comes from the article ["A Statistical Analysis of the Work of Bob Ross."](https://fivethirtyeight.com/features/a-statistical-analysis-of-the-work-of-bob-ross/)

 ![](https://github.com/mjfrigaard/katacoda-scenarios/blob/master/figs/00-538-bob-ross.png?raw=true)